meduryllc/reach-blog-tutorial/tut-2/README.md

 ```
 Lines 22 through 26 define the `post` method for Alice to send the post to the reach program.
-Lines 34 through 36 defines a simple `seeMessage` method for Bob to view the post created by the author.
+Lines 34 through 36 define a simple `seeMessage` method for Bob to view the post created by the author.

-We can now run the program and view Alice sending a post and Bob viewing it:
+We can now run the program to observe Alice sending a post and Bob viewing it:

 ```
 $ ./reach run
 ```

-You can observe output similar to:
+Your output may be similar to:
 ```
 $ ./reach run
 Alice created a stream 'Microblog on Algorand'